BrenPatF/powershell_utils/TrapitUtils/README.md

 Using Module './HelloWorld.psm1'
 Write-HelloWorld
 ```
-This can be called from a command window in the examples folder:
+This can be called from a command window in the examples folder (in PowerShell 7, in earlier versions it may need to be run from the subfolder):

 ```powershell
 $ ./helloworld/Show-HelloWorld
 ```